 (1) The major activities of the commission for the year especially as such activities relate to the implementation of the provisions of this chapter;

 (2) Important policy decisions reached and initiatives undertaken during the year;

 (3) The current balance of supply and demand for natural gas and electric utility services in the state and forecast of the probable balance for the next ten years; and

-(e) In addition to any other studies and reports required to be conducted and made by the public service commission pursuant to any other provision of this section, the commission shall study and initially report to the Legislature no later than the first day of the regular session of the Legislature in the year one thousand nine hundred eighty, upon:
+(e) In addition to any other studies and reports required to be conducted and made by the Public Service Commission pursuant to any other provision of this section, the commission shall study and initially report to the Legislature no later than the first day of the regular session of the Legislature in the year 1980 upon: